OssiPesonen/flutter-grocery-liust/README.md

-# Grocery list app
+# Shopping list app

-A simple, open source, grocery list mobile app for Android that doesn't contain anything extra and no ads.
+A simple, open source, shopping list mobile app for Android that doesn't contain anything extra and no advertisement.